sysofwan/styleguide/Javascript.md

 2. Everything outside a function in Javascript is global.
 Do not declare any function/variables outside a function.

 3. Functions are first class objects in JS (i.e. functions are variables).
 Treat it like variables to avoid confusion.
-Avoid the "function declaration" syntax since it blurs this fact, and it provides implicit (and confusing) function hoisting (the function is brought up in its scope.
+Avoid the "function declaration" syntax since it blurs this fact, and it provides implicit (and confusing) function hoisting (the function is brought up in its scope).

         // in a function, DO THIS (not outside, see above) var foo = function() {...};